SagiriIkeda/yunaforseyfert/README.md

 **What if I want to use the options in the order I want or need?**

-you can use the following syntaxes
+You can use the following syntaxes:

 `--option` content
 `-option` content
 `option:` content

 Like this.